Key takeaways

 Healthcare investing

 Healthcare plays a critical role in our day-to-day lives.
-On that basis alone, publicly traded companies that address the demand for healthcare products and services offer intriguing investment potential.
-Advancements in life-changing drugs and medical devices can significantly enhance our quality of life.
-They also create potential to generate new revenue and profits for innovative companies that deliver those products.
+“Everything from weight loss to extending our lives remain very important to people,” says Haworth.
+Publicly traded companies that address the demand for healthcare products and services offer intriguing investment potential.
+Medical advancements not only enhance our quality of life, but also create potential to generate new revenue and profits for innovative companies that deliver those products.

 Nevertheless, the disparate fortunes of healthcare companies, which can change significantly over time, create some challenges for investors.
 “There are clear opportunities in more active management of healthcare investments given the push-pull dynamic of demand relative to the winners-and-losers system in the pharmaceuticals field,” says Haworth.
 “For others, relying on a passive management approach, an S&P 500 Index fund or ETF, may be the best way to access the investment potential of the healthcare sector.”